Capn05/SAT/sat-practice-app/public/assets/pdfs/brill_tutor_terms_of_use.md

 - Your failure to follow instructions or recommendations

 ### Educational Results Disclaimer
-- **No Score Guarantees:** We cannot guarantee SAT score improvements
+- **No Score Guarantees:** We cannot guarantee standardized test score improvements
 - **Individual Results Vary:** Effectiveness depends on many factors
 - **Supplemental Tool:** Our Service should supplement other study methods
 - **Professional Advice:** Consult educators for personalized guidance